Honcho: Use Cases

 “Message the research group: the client meeting has been moved to Thursday.”

-The assistant calls send_message to post to the group's shared feed.
-Messages, direct replies, and private channels all use the same infrastructure.
+The copilot posts to the group’s shared feed.
+Messages, shared articles, and analysis all live in the same searchable stream.

 Feed Management